fatemesbati/data-engineer/hadoop/task-1/Trino_Installation.md

 ---

-## **Key Notes**
-- **Ports:** Ensure the configured port (default: 8080) is open in your firewall.
-- **Memory:** Adjust memory settings in `jvm.config` based on available system resources.
-- **Catalogs:** Add additional catalog configurations for other data sources as needed.

----

 By following this guide, you can successfully install and configure Trino on Rocky Linux.
-Let me know if you need further assistance!